-The Group undertakes searches for new or replacement directors through professional industry bodies, current networks and may also use external consultants.
-Appropriate due diligence with respect to a proposed director or executive appointment is completed, before appointing a person or putting forward to shareholders a candidate for election as a director (as the case may be).
-In the context of election or re-election of a director, shareholders are provided with all material information in its possession relevant to this decision through notices of Annual General Meetings.
-The Group's due diligence for incoming directors includes, but is not limited to, reference, bankruptcy, credit default, money laundering and criminal history checks, market benchmarking, skill set and experience assessment, potential conflict of interest identification, and over-boarding assessment including availability to commit to Board activities so as to properly fulfil the duties required of a public company director.
-A written letter of appointment with each director and/or executive is entered into setting out key terms.
-Appointment terms for all directors were refreshed in the financial year ending 2023.
+The Group undertakes searches for new or replacement Directors through professional industry bodies, current networks and may also use external consultants.
+Appropriate due diligence with respect to a proposed Director or executive appointment is completed, before appointing a person or putting forward to shareholders a candidate for election as a Director (as the case may be).
+In the context of election or re-election of a Director, shareholders are provided with all material information in its possession relevant to this decision through notices of Annual General Meetings.
+The Group's due diligence for incoming Directors includes, but is not limited to, reference, bankruptcy, credit default, money laundering and criminal history checks, market benchmarking, skill set and experience assessment, potential conflict of interest identification, and over-boarding assessment including availability to commit to Board activities so as to properly fulfil the duties required of a public company director.
+A written letter of appointment with each Director and/or executive is entered into setting out key terms.
+Appointment terms for all Directors were refreshed in the financial year ending 2023, with new Directors appointed on the refreshed terms.

 Details of employment contracts with executives are set out in the Remuneration Report in the latest Annual Report.